 As I write this we are just a few weeks away from the premier of Ready Player One and I just hope the movie can project the same nostalgic “awesomeness” that the novel was able deliver while at the same time giving us a taste of what immersive technologies could potentially be like for us in the future.
 But why wait until the movie comes out to enjoy the 80’s?
 Every fan of the book needs a Ready Player One playlist!
 I don’t have any spoilers in this article so feel free to read it through to the end and enjoy some great (and a few maybe not so great) songs from the 80’s.
+Also, in addition to the playlist I created below I have also created an Extended Ready Player One playlist here on GeekDad as well!

 This effort started when I recently re-read the Ready Player One novel (the paperback version) and took note of all of instances of songs and artists that are mentioned in the book.
 I then created my own playlist on Apple Music of all of the songs I could find that were mentioned in the novel.
 I know that not everyone subscribes to Apple Music, so in addition to just sharing a link to my Apple Music Playlist (which I have shared publicly), I have also created a list of each song mentioned in the book and provided you a link to each track in iTunes.
 If you get your music from Amazon or from Google or another streaming service like Spotify then at the very least the tabular list I have below will help you make sure you capture all of the songs within your music service of choice.
 If you create a playlist in another service and want to share it let me know and I’ll add it to this article.